newjersey/innovation.nj.gov/content/_playbooks/08-producing-campaign.md

 title: Producing Your Campaign
 ---

-Up until now, you have been learning, strategizing, and developing tactics.
+Up until now you have been learning, strategizing, and developing tactics.
 During production, you shift gears and start “building” your campaign – from producing creative assets and setting up media campaigns to implementing tracking and setting up reports.

 Activities include “producing” creative elements for the campaign (such as shooting and editing videos, animating banners, resizing print ads, etc.) At the same time, the final media plan is transformed into a media campaign through media buying (either directly through self-serve platforms or through a vendor or consultant).
 Tracking is implemented on your website and tested to ensure the data you need to understand performance is coming through correctly, and a performance dashboard (or reporting template if there is no dashboard) is set up to make it easy to see how your campaign is performing against defined objectives and performance metrics.